 Other Fish in Minnesota Lakes

 There are hundreds of species of fish that can be found in lakes, streams and rivers throughout the United States.
 While not all species can be found everywhere, knowing which ones can be found in the area you plan to go fishing can be extremely useful.
 In Minnesota, there are a large number of species that can be found within its vast lakes system.
-Below is just a small list of some of other sought-after fish found in Minnesota lakes:
+Below is just a small list of some of the other sought-after fish found in Minnesota lakes:

 White Bass, Rock Tie, Bowfin, Burbot, Flathead Catfish, Herring, Freshwater Drum (Sheepshead), Long-nose Gar, Salmon (Chinook/King, Atlantic, Kokanee and Coho), Sauger, Trout (Brown, Brook, Rainbow and Lake), White Sucker, Bullhead, Whitefish, Common Carp, Johnny Darter and American Shad .